-20.13 The holder of a qualifying floating charge, the company or its directors, may appoint an administrator without going through the court process.
-The appointment becomes effective when a notice of appointment in the prescribed form accompanied by the administrators' consent to act and a statement by him that in his opinion the purpose of the administration is likely to be achieved has been filed with the court.
-Rule 2.19 makes special provision for filing notice of appointment by fax out of business hours.
-(Form 2.7B).
-The fax number for filing notice in the Royal Courts of Justice is 020 7947 6607.
+20.13 The holder of a qualifying floating charge, the company, or its directors may appoint an administrator without going through the court process.
+The appointment becomes effective when a notice of appointment in the prescribed form accompanied by the administrator's consent to act and a statement by them that in their opinion the purpose of the administration is likely to be achieved has been filed with the court.
+Rule 2.19 makes special provision for filing notice of appointment by fax or email out of business hours (Form 2.7B).
+The designated fax number and email address for filing a notice in the Royal Courts of Justice are published on the Insolvency Service website.
+The fax number is 020 7947 6607 and the email address is: rcjcompanies.orders@hmcts.gsi.gov.uk